FilipeD/model-manager/README.md

 A dual-pane file manager for Ollama models.
 Stop pulling from repos - start managing your local collection!

 # Due credits
-Thanks to Anthropic for making Claude freely available (sonnet 4 at the the date I created this repo as the nearly perfect result of my request);
+Thanks to Anthropic for making Claude freely available (sonnet 4 at the date of creation of this repo based on the "good enough" outcome of my conversation with Claude - details at https://medium.com/@teclas2k/when-claude-just-works-fed7add62a75);

 # Model Manager
 I finally got sick and tired of looking at the model manifests for what blobs to copy from a PC's ollama setup